csparkresearch/csparkresearch.github.io/_posts/2021-04-04-install-via-pip.md

 py -3 -m pip install eyes17
 ```

+you can also try the new `seelab_examples` pip package which will also install eyes17lib for you.
+After `pip install seelab_examples`, you can execute it using the `seelab_examples` command on linux, or `py -3 -m seelab_examples` on windows. `python3 -m seelab_examples` might also work in Windows.

 If you see a missing path error as shown below

 ![](/assets/blog/screenshots/envvar.jpeg){:class="ui image fluid centered lightbox"}